TheHive-Project/TheHiveDocs/TheHive4/Administration/HTTPS.md

+To use TheHive with HTTPS it's necessary a signed certificate.
+From step 1 to 5 is a way to created self-signed certificate using OpenSSL.
+If the certificates are already created then it's just following step 6 to step 7

 ### Step 1: Install openSSL

 ### Step 2: Create an RSA Keypair:

  > openssl genrsa -des3 -passout pass:x -out xxx.key 2048

 ### Step 3: Extract the Private Key into the “httpd” Folder:

  > sudo mkdir /path/to/certificate/